centreon/centreon-documentation/en/monitoring/basic-objects/timeperiods.md

 ### Time Range Exceptions tab

-The **Time Range Exceptions** tab allows you to include or exclude exceptional days in the time period.
+The **Time Range Exceptions** tab allows you to include exceptional days in the time period.
 The periods you define here override the definition of regular days defined in **Basic Settings**.

 Example: An administrator wants to define a time period which covers the times when the offices are closed, i.e.: